 On 7 October 2020, we have successfully marked the 5th General Assembly meeting of CHESTER project during its third year (currently M31).
 Exceptionally, the meeting was held online to respect the current measures due to the COVID-19 health crisis.
-The virtual gathering was a key moment to showcase the project progress for the past months as well as draw an action plan work.
+The virtual gathering was a key moment to showcase the project progress for the past months.

 More than 25 members of the consortium from all 12 partners gathered online to mark the momentum the project has gained during its third year.
 The meeting started with a brief welcoming address from the coordinator Tecnalia and a project overview for the most urgent topics on the agenda.
 An action plan for the next steps has been outlined with regards the pending deliverables that were impacted due to the work and travel restrictions of the global health pandemic for the last 8 months.
 Risk and contingency plans were also presented for each work package to ensure the project will run smoothly.

 - WP3 Ground-breaking advancements on individual technologies led by Tecnalia highlighted that although the unplanned delays due to COVID-19, the important milestones were successfully achieved.
 Almost all technologies have proved to work properly fulfilling the project objectives set in the implementation plan.